Stars of Palm Coast: Tiffany’s Fantasy Lights

 An there she is, between the Teddy Bear Snowball Fight and the elf waving a checkered flag, her smiling face on a small placard next to the tossed stars, just her smile and a brief dedication to her.
 Visitors who don’t know her story are nevertheless seized by the only meaning the dedication conveys.
 A pang of grief inevitably flickers across the lights, tightening the heart.
 It’s brief.
 It’s Christmas.
 Tiffany is still pulling strings.

-Tiffany’s Fantasy Lights will be on display through Dec.
-30, nightly from sundown to around 9 p.m.
+Tiffany’s Fantasy Lights will be on display through the end of the month, nightly from sundown to around 9 p.m.